-8. Sustainable Procurement Duty/Climate Change Duty
+10. Sustainable Procurement Duty / Climate Change Duty

-Before undertaking a tendering exercise, the Chief Executive, Corporate Directors or Chief Officer takes into account the social, economic and environmental impacts of the proposed contract and whether the contract will contribute to the achievement of sustainable development in accordance with the Sustainable Procurement Duty and the Council's Sustainable Procurement (orkney.gov.uk)
+Before undertaking a tendering exercise, the Chief Executive, Corporate Directors or Chief Officer takes into account the social, economic and environmental outcome of the proposed contract and whether the contract will contribute to the achievement of sustainable development in accordance with the Sustainable Procurement Duty and the Council's Sustainable Procurement Strategy.
+The Sustainable Procurement Policy will be reviewed in 2024 to take account of relevant wider policy changes including the Council's Climate Change Strategy and developing Action Plans.

 For any procurement equal to or greater than £4,000,000, the Council must consider whether to impose community benefit requirements as part of the procurement.
-Contracts are also now required to be determined as either a 'relevant' or 'priority' contract in accordance with Scottish Government, Sustainable Procurement Tools guidance.
+Contracts are also now required to be determined as either a 'relevant' or 'priority' contract in terms of impact on Climate Change in accordance with Scottish Government, Sustainable Procurement Tools guidance.